-Heightened Cash Monitoring 2 ("HCM2")
+Heightened Cash Monitoring 2

 On February 8, 2023, AU received notification from the DOE that effective February 7, 2023 the DOE had placed AU on Heightened Cash Monitoring 2 ("HCM2").
 HCM2 is a step that the DOE can take with institutions to provide additional oversight for a number of financial or federal compliance issues.
 The letter from the DOE stated that the DOE acted in response to the Show Cause Directive from DEAC.
+Under the HCM2 method of payment, AU obligated funds under the federal student financial assistance programs authorized by Title IV of HEA.
+A school placed on HCM2 no longer receives funds under the Advance Payment Method.
+After a school on HCM2 makes disbursements to students from its own institutional funds, a Reimbursement Payment Request must be submitted for those funds to the DOE.

 By letter dated August 16, 2024, the DOE removed AU from the HCM2 payment method and placed AU on HCM1.
 A school placed on HCM1 receives funds after a school makes disbursements to eligible students from institutional funds and submits disbursement records to the Common Origination and Disbursement System; it will then draw down financial aid funds to cover those disbursements in the same way as a school on the Advance Payment Method.